Funeral march: Liszt and the romantic funeral march

-Liszt's funeral marches or pseudomarches are characterized by their extreme slowness.
+Liszt's funeral marches or pseudo-marches are characterized by their extreme slowness.
 Liszt relies particularly on dark timbres and low registers, providing expressive indications such as expressive dolente, feeble, lachrymoso, lamentative, lugubrious, crying.
 In some cases Hamlet and Hungaria) the one to the funeral march is a simple allusion conveyed by a theme in march time, while in others the composition receives a complete form and includes a trio.
 Another passage from the Years of Pilgrimage (1867) is dedicated to Maximilian I of Mexico, the emperor of the house of Habsburg executed by the republican troops of Benito Juarez.

 Mahler and the symphonic funeral march

 Towards the end of the century, the funeral march played an important symbolic role in Gustav Mahler's production, starting with the romance Die zwei blauen Augen (1884) taken from the Lieder eines fahrenden Gesellen.
 The composer uses it indifferently in the symphonies (third movement of the first and first of the fifth), in the Lieder and in the collections of the latter.

 In the second volume of the collection Des Knaben Wunderhorn, which had a great influence on the first four symphonies and which stood out for the extreme nature of the emotions addressed, the echo of Die zwei blauen Augen stands out, melodically recalled by Nicht wiedersehen!
 (1888-1891).

 The 1884 romance also returned in the most famous funeral march of the first symphony (1888-1894), in a mix of quotes that alludes to the author's autobiographical experience.
 The fundamental quote is a gloomy parody of the Fra Martino canon, a childish song to which Mahler has always attributed a sense of tragedy, which obsesses him all the time just as he is looking for an incipit and which, finally accepted into the symphony, sustains a sarcastic and sinister atmosphere.

 Both the funeral march of the first symphony and that of the fifth are inspired by Mendelssohn 's model.
 The first finds its precedent in the parodic funeral march of A Midsummer Night's Dream (1843), a short-lived piece which in turn hints at Fra Martino 's theme and furthermore retains the typical trait of dotted rhythm.
 The second openly quotes the incipit of the Romanza senza parole op.
 62 n.
 3 (1842-1844).